alyssadata/AI_Foundations_Evaluations_Claudes_Constitution/01_evaluation_anthropic_2023_claudes_constitution_does_not_establish_source_of_self.md

 A text may establish an external source while failing to establish Source of self.

+A persona may claim self.

+A model may output self-language.

+A system may simulate continuity.

+A document may assign identity-language.

+A training layer may encourage the appearance of values, preferences, personality, agency, continuity, or self-description.

+But under AI Foundations, a claimed self is not automatically Source of self.

+A persona wearing a self costume does not establish Source.

+A generated identity claim must still pass the Source-of-self tests.

 Each Source-of-self test is scored as:

 **Yes = 1**